Mouhamed-dridi/ticket-Boo/README.md

-# Tickety Boo
+# Coswin+

 This is a ticketing and reporting system for IT issues, built with Next.js in Firebase Studio.

 ## Overview

-Tickety Boo is a web application designed to streamline IT support requests and incident reporting.
+Coswin+ is a web application designed to streamline IT support requests and incident reporting.
 It provides separate interfaces for regular users and administrators, each with tailored functionalities.

 ## Features